fyndoc/vms/docs/task-manager/content-enrichment.md

 This is same as full content enrichment task (explained above) except for the following difference:

+* SKUs present in partial enrichment task belong to the same category.

-You have to enrich only those attributes selected by the catalogue manager and not all the attributes present in the template attached to the SKU.
-In other words, once you click on an SKU (refer step 6 in [Full Content Enrichment Task](#full-content-enrichment-task)), you get only 3 tabs:
+* You have to enrich only those attributes selected by the catalogue manager and not all the attributes present in the template attached to the SKU.
+In other words, once you click on an SKU (refer step 6 of [Full Content Enrichment Task](#full-content-enrichment-task)), you get only 3 tabs:
     * Sourcing
     * Selected Attributes
     * Query & Comments

 The **Selected Attributes** tab shows the attributes selected by the catalogue manager for you to enrich.